EpsilonSolutions/netscaler-command-reference/docs/ns/ns-simpleacl/ns-simpleacl.md

 <b>destPort</b>
 Port number to match against the destination port number of an incoming IPv4 packet.
-Omitting the port number creates an all-ports simple ACL rule, which matches any port.
+DestPort is mandatory while setting Protocol.
+Omitting the port number and protocol creates an all-ports  and all protocols simple ACL rule, which matches any port and any protocol.
 In that case, you cannot create another simple ACL rule specifying a specific port and the same source IPv4 address.
+Minimum value: 1
+Maximum value: 65535

 <b>protocol</b>
 Protocol to match against the protocol of an incoming IPv4 packet.
 You must set this parameter if you have set the Destination Port parameter.